hirzi/LSD/README.md

 	python lsd_high.py msms_output -d 40 -d 40 -l 5000 -f ABC

-   Or if we want to simulate errors (at a certain error rate), filtering, pooled samples, and a specific coverage distrubtion, we can do e.g.:
+   Or if we want to simulate errors (at a certain error rate), filtering (identical to that used for the observed data), pooled samples, and a specific coverage distribution, we can do e.g.:

 	python lsd_high.py msms_output -d 40 -d 40 -l 5000 -p -i --error_method 4 --error_rate 0.001 --minallelecount 2 --mindepth 10 --maxdepth 500 --sampler nbinom -c covDist_moments.txt -f ABC